Our Beginning: National Council on Alcoholism

 She founded an organization – today called, National Council on Alcoholism and Drug Dependence (NCADD) in 1945, to do all that the fellowship of AA could not do – advocate and educate publicly – all across the country to end stigma and help those impacted by alcoholism (and later other drugs).
 Marty made two critical policy decisions.
 The organization would:

 - Approach addiction as a medical issue.

 Our purpose has always been to respond to the unmet needs in our communities to reduce the prevalence and consequences of alcoholism and drug addiction.

 In 2015, inline with NCA-BA’s founding purpose, the board and management team decided to reposition the organization to become the San Francisco Bay Area’s key proponent of long-term recovery from addiction.
 We committed ourselves to take on stigma as a key barrier for those seeking treatment, help and dignity.

 Today: Center for Open Recovery

-Our purpose today is both an evolution from, and a recommitment to, Marty Mann’s vision: “to help individuals, families and entire communities discover a path of recovery.”
+Our purpose today is both an evolution from, and a recommitment to, founder Marty Mann’s vision: “to help individuals, families and entire communities discover a path of recovery.”